São Toméan nationality law: By naturalization

+By investment or donation

+The 2022 Nationality Law allows the government to grant São Toméan nationality by naturalization to foreign nationals who make investments that significantly contribute to the country's development or make qualifying donations.
+For applicants qualifying on these grounds, the ordinary requirements of five years' legal residence and knowledge of Portuguese or a national language may be waived.

+In 2025, Decree-Law No. 07/2025 established the "Programa de Cidadania por Investimento ou Doação" as a special naturalization method and created the National Transformation Fund (NTF) to receive qualifying contributions.
+The minimum contribution (donation) is US$90,000 for a single applicant or US$95,000 for a family application of two to four people, and US$5,000 for each additional qualifying dependents.
+A separate US$5,000 due-diligence and application processing fee is charged per application and is non-refundable.
+The contribution to the NTF is payable only after approval in principle.

 Loss of nationality

 São Toméans are allowed to renounce their nationality, provided that they will not become stateless.
 The nationality law requires denaturalization for native citizens who perform actions, like voting, as if they were nationals of another country or for serving the government, including the military, of another state.
 Naturalized persons can be deprived of nationality for the same reasons and additionally for committing crimes against the state or state security or for disloyalty to the state.
 Persons who have previously lost their São Toméan naturalization may repatriate as long as they reside in the country for at least two years.

 Dual nationality

 São Tomé and Príncipe has allowed dual nationality for nationals from birth in most cases since 2003.
 The main restriction on dual nationality is that the president and Prime Minister must hold only São Toméan nationality.